Managed Pollinator Protection Plan update from Michigan State University Extension

 - Native bees of Michigan with Rebecca Tonietto

 Many people are interested in establishing large-scale pollinator habitat but don’t know where to start.
-MSU published two articles in 2021 that highlight programs that provide support for large-scale pollinator habitat:
+MSU published case articles that provide examples of experiences and funding to incorporate pollinator habitat on multiple acres.

 - USDA funds available to establish pollinator habitat on your land